Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 On the form designer, you can add topic tiles and edit these to reference each associated purpose and topic.

-Because each email is linked to a compliance profile, your messages will include a link to the preference centre associated with this profile.
+Because each email is linked to a compliance profile, each messages will include a link to the preference centre associated with this profile.
 Clicking this enables customers to update their topic preferences or opt-out entirely.

 Email Compliancy Choice